canonical/k8s-snap/docs/src/snap/howto/networking/alternative-cni.md

 ## Install Alternative CNI

-Create a values file with the basic configuration:
+Create a values file with the basic configuration for Calico:

 ```
 cat <<EOF > values.yaml